arcionlabs/arcion-loadgen/scripts/ase/README.md

-does not support ycsb THEUSERTABLE
+does not support ycsb YCSBSPARSE